Georgina Ballantine: Record landing of the Great Tay Salmon

-Her record was still unchallenged in 2007, when another female angler, Bev Street, broke the record for largest caught freshwater fish by landing a 66lb catfish at Bluebell Lakes in Peterborough.
-Ballantine retains the record for largest rod caught salmon.
+Her record was unchallenged until 2007, when another female angler, Bev Street, broke the record for largest caught freshwater fish by landing a 66lb catfish at Bluebell Lakes in Peterborough.
+Ballantine retains the record for the largest rod caught salmon.

 A watercolour painting by A. J. Rennie depicting the fish hung in the dining room of the Flyfishers Club in London, despite the fact that Ballantine, as a woman, would not be admitted to the gentlemen's club.

 Ballantine's salmon was donated to Perth Royal Infirmary, and a cast was donated to the Pall Mall angling emporium.
-A model is exhibited in a display in Perth Museum.
+A model is exhibited in a display in Perth Museum with a commentary in the voice of Ballantine.

+Later life and death

+In her later life, Ballantine experienced severe arthritis in both legs, and as a result they were both amputated.
+Ballantine died in 1970, aged 80, in Caputh.